 Installation shot, Let the Guest Be the Master, 2013, an exhibition by Hayv Kahraman at Jack Shainman Gallery, New York.
+Courtesy of the artist and Jack Shainman Gallery, NY.

 A brown-skinned and dark-haired woman, young and elegant, all dressed in white, is distributing large cards to viewers.
 She extends one to each of you.